 Hate crimes are defined as a committed or attempted act by any person or group against a person or the property of another person or group that in any way evidences prejudice or hatred toward the victim because of his/her personal characteristics, which include race, color, ancestry, ethnicity, religion, sexual orientation, national origin, homeless status, mental or physical disability, or people of advanced age.

-If you are the victim of a hate crime the Miami-Dade Police Department and the Miami-Dade State Attorney's Office Hate Crimes Unit can assist and guide you through the judicial process.
+If you are the victim of a hate crime the Miami-Dade Sheriff's Office and the Miami-Dade State Attorney's Office Hate Crimes Unit can assist and guide you through the judicial process.

 Dial 911 for emergencies and (305) 4-POLICE for non-emergencies.